FDUK/fduk.github.io/Publications.md

 ### Publications

-Anthology, co-authored with Prof. John R. McKivigan - Frederick Douglass in Britain and Ireland 1845-1895 (Edinburgh University Press, 2021).
+Co-authored with Prof. John R. McKivigan - Frederick Douglass in Britain and Ireland 1845-1895 (Edinburgh University Press, 2021).
 You can purchase it [here](https://edinburghuniversitypress.com/book-frederick-douglass-in-britain-and-ireland-1845-1895.html)

 My first monograph - Advocates of Freedom: African American Transatlantic Abolitionism in the British Isles (Cambridge University Press, 2020).
 Check out the blurb/info [here](https://www.cambridge.org/core/books/advocates-of-freedom/0950B7CECBC98AA6BF092E4364406E75) and if you have any questions do feel free to get in touch with me using the email on the 'About' page.